TimotejK/wier-labs/docs/PA1.md

 ## Grading schema

 All the submissions will be manually graded by the assistant.
-Also plagiarism check will be run across all the submissions.
+Also, plagiarism check will be run across all the submissions.
 Grading will begin after the last late submission day.
 The submission time will be selected as the last commit time in the repository.

 The maximum score of 100 (+10 bonus points) will consist of the following: